 El Nino Next Winter?

-Now that we are in June, our ability to forecast El Nino/La Nina is substantially improved.
+Now that we are into the summer, our ability to forecast El Nino/La Nina is substantially improved.

 There is, in fact, a “spring forecast barrier” for this phenomenon, with very little skill during the late winter and spring, but greatly increasing skill from June forward in predicting the character of the next powder season.